 In Sri Lanka like most South Asian countries, there are wild water buffalo and domestic water buffalo.
 The wild water buffalo is more scarce than their domesticated cousins and can be found in the national parks.
 The domesticated water buffalo are used for working the fields and their milk is used for making curd, a Sri Lankan delicacy.

 Toque macaque monkeys

 The toque macaque monkeys are the most common monkeys seen in Sri Lanka.
-They are separated into dry zone, wet zone and highland and their physical difference is in the shape of their toque style hair.
-The dry zone toque macaques are knows as temple monkeys since there are so many of them in the Cultural Triangle.
+They are separated into dry zone, wet zone and highland.
+The dry zone toque macaques are known as temple monkeys since there are so many of them in the Cultural Triangle.

 Dolphins and whales

-Dolphins and whales can be seen from boats off the coast of the south and southeast shores of Sri Lanka.
-The art of dolphin watching has become precarious in recent years as boats and tourists crowd the waters and follow the animals, scaring them.
-If you really want to see the dolphins and whales off the coast of Sri Lanka, please make sure you take a tour that is respectful of the wildlife.
-The types of whales that can be seen in these waters are blue whales, humpback whales and orcas.
+Dolphins and whales can be seen off the south and southeast shores of Sri Lanka.
+The art of dolphin watching has become precarious in recent years as boats and tourists crowd the waters and follow the animal.
+If you really want to see the dolphins and whales off the coast of Sri Lanka, make sure you take a tour that is respectful of the wildlife.
+The types of whales that can be seen in these waters are blue and humpback whales.
 Very infrequently you might come across a dugong.

 In the southern town of Unawatuna, there is a sea turtle hatchery and conservation area for the protection of these delicate animals.
 They can sometimes be seen in the ocean, usually by surfers, but this has become increasingly uncommon due to pollution of the oceans.